quic/cloud-ai-sdk/README.md

 6. samples - #FIXME
 7. tutorials - This section breaks down the inference workflow on Cloud AI into multiple tutorials (Jupyter notebooks) across NLP/CV that developers can peruse.

-# Pre-requisites
-For developers with Cloud AI hardware equipped servers, refer to [Getting Started](https://docs.qualcomm.com/bundle/resource/topics/80-PT790-991A) for
-- Overview of Cloud AI Hardware and Software Architecture
-- Installation Guide for Platform and Apps SDK
-- Release Notes of Platform and Apps SDK

 # Directory structure (FIXME)
 ```
 .